Zangshihui/Zangshihui.github.io/_pages/about.md

   image: profile.jpg
   image_circular: false # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>A124, National Astronomy Observatories, CAS</p>
+    <p>20A Datun Road, Chaoyang District</p>
+    <p>Beijing, 100101, China</p>

 news: false  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I am currently working as a research assistant at

-second-year graduate student of Department of Astronomy, Tsinghua University, advised by Prof. Zheng Cai.
+I am currently working as a research assistant at National Astronomical Observatories of Chinese Academy of Sciences, advised by Prof. Gong-Bo Zhao.